Please complete our application this is a quick way for us to learn about you and what you are looking for in a new hunting companion.

 Kayden has 4 NAVHDA Versatile Champions in his pedigree.
 Kayden loves to be with his family and he has traveled and hunted all over the U.S.

 Gauge can hunt all day regardless of temperature and has a very staunch point.
 Gauge has very good conformation and a great temperament.

 We have been dog people for over 25 years, having owned Labradors, Jack Russell terriers, and now Small Munsterlanders.
-We have owned these wonderful dogs since 2014, we got our first dog from Hunting Hills Kennel, and our second from Robingun Kennels, in Febraury 2019 we added our first female Robingun's Odette von der Red Hills.
+We have owned these wonderful dogs since 2014, we got our first dog from Hunting Hills Kennel, and our second from Robingun Kennels, in February 2019 we added our first female Robingun's Odette von der Red Hills.

 The Small Munsterlander is a long haired versatile hunting dog that uses both air scent for pointing and ground scent for tracking.
 It has a great love for retrieving and enthusiasm for water work, tenacity and voice (bark or bay when chasing furred game) on the track.
 In Europe the SM is bred to find, point, track, and retrieve upland birds, waterfowl, and fur-bearing animals such as hare, boar, blood-tracking and varmint dispatching.
 In the U.S. they are mainly used for upland and waterfowl hunting for the foot hunter.
 The Small Munsterlanders elegance, intelligence, desire and devotion make them a wonderful hunting partner and home companion.
 The SM is for the most part easy to train and makes a great family companion.
-However this is a very active hunter and intelligent breed so it will require adequate exercise and mental stimulation "every day".
+However this is a very active hunter and intelligent breed so it will require adequate exercise and mental stimulation "everyday".